Categories &

 Class Definition: table

-Class: table
+datatypes: table

 Array of tabular data containing multiple columnar variables.

-A table is a 2-dimensional data structure that collects heterogeneous data and metadata into a singe container.
+A table is a 2-dimensional data structure that collects heterogeneous data and metadata into a single container.
 Tables are suitable for storing columnar data much like spreadsheets but they can also be used for storing more complex data including multicolumnar variables and nested tables.

 Tables can be subscripted using parentheses like ordinary numeric arrays, but in addition to indexing with numeric and logical vectors, you can also use the table’s variable or row names much like indexing a structure field as well as using a vartype class object to make a selection of variable types.
-While these methods will return a subset of the original table, you can also used curly brackets much like cell arrays to retrieve the contents of the table.
-In this case, the original data type of the selected variables are returned.
+While these methods will return a subset of the original table, you can also use curly brackets much like cell arrays to retrieve the contents of the table.
+In this case, the original data types of the selected variables are returned.

 Besides the table constructor, you can also use array2table, cell2table, and struct2table to create tables from the respective data types.